ladybirdweb/faveo-servicedesk-ios-pro/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/bd7645d3e23f484db29a07599ca1ecf6)](https://www.codacy.com?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=ladybirdweb/faveo-helpdesk-ios-pro&amp;utm_campaign=Badge_Grade)

 Faveo iOS app works along with Faveo Service Desk Pro edition web application.
 This app will also be available on Apple store and can be installed directly from there.
-To use this app on your phone/tablet you must have Faveo Helpdesk Pro web application installed on your server.
+To use this app on your phone/tablet you must have Faveo Service Desk Pro web application installed on your server.

 Faveo iOS app is designed & developed by <a href="http://www.ladybirdweb.com/" target="_blank">Ladybird Web Solution Pvt Ltd</a>.